mariocachapuz/flag-final-project/README.md

 # FLAG Final Project

-FLAG Front-End Web Developer course final project - An online store Live demo: [https://mariocachapuz.github.io/flag-final-project/](https://mariocachapuz.github.io/flag-final-project/)
+FLAG Front-End Web Developer course final project - An online store

+Live demo: [https://mariocachapuz.github.io/flag-final-project/](https://mariocachapuz.github.io/flag-final-project/)

-A small and simple online store with three product categories
+A small and simple online store with three product categories, based on the Bootstrap framework with a few changes to fit the project idea.

 ## Preview